fredhutchio/concepts_machine_learning/notes.md

 By the end of this course you should be able to:

-* Identify question's that are and are not appropriate applications of machine learning
+* Identify questions that are and are not appropriate applications of machine learning
-* Understand the importance of exploratory data analysis, experiemental design, and data collection to applying machine learning algorithms
+* Understand the importance of exploratory data analysis, experimental design, and data collection to applying machine learning algorithms
 * Recognize the four main paradigms of machine learning
 * Differentiate between supervised and unsupervised ML methods and applications
 * Recognize and have a basic understanding of common approaches to supervised (regression, classification) and unsupervised (clustering, dimensionality reduction) machine learning.